Miss Hawaii

 The Miss Hawaii competition is the pageant that selects the representative for the State of Hawaii in the Miss America pageant, and the name of the title held by that winner.
 Hawaii first competed at Miss America in 1948 and has twice won the Miss America title, in 1992 and 2001.

-The current Miss Hawaii is Lauren Teruya of Honolulu who was crowned on May 14, 2022, at the Ala Moana Hotel in Honolulu.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she placed in the Top 11.
+Emalia Dalire of Kaneohe was crowned Miss Hawaii 2025 on May 31, 2025 at the Hawaii Theatre in Honolulu, Hawaii.
+She will compete for the title of Miss America 2026.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Hawaii titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.